dbcometto/f1tenth_gym_ros_convoy/info.md

 $ ros2 launch f1tenth_gym_ros gym_bridge_launch.py
 ```
 brings up the simulation with RViz on the host.

+Notice that it takes a few moments to load in the robot model, but it does so eventually.

 ## Running the simulation without a GPU